 There are both restrictions and advantages in buying your council property.

 The best news is the substantial discount you get when buying your home.
-As at 2019 the maximum discount is £82,800 [a huge £110,500 in London].
+As at March 2023, the maximum discount is £87,200 across England, (except in London where it is a huge £116,200).
 And that maximum discount goes up every April in line with inflation.

 This discount varies on 3 factors: